Production of Protons and Light Nuclei in Au+Au Collisions at $\sqrt{s_{\mathrm{NN}}}$ = 3 GeV with the STAR Detector: Results and Discussions

 The energy dependence of $N_{t} \times N_{p} / N_{d}^{2}$ in central heavy-ion collisions at mid-rapidity ($-0.5<y<0$) was presented in Fig.~\ref{fig:yieldratio_ene}.
-The colored-bands and blue grid represent the calculations obtained from the hadronic transport model AMPT~\cite{Sun:2022cxp} and the hybrid model MUSIC+UrQMD~\cite{Zhao:2021dka}, respectively.
+The colored bands and gray grid represent the calculations obtained from the hadronic transport model AMPT~\cite{Sun:2022cxp} and the hybrid model MUSIC+UrQMD~\cite{Zhao:2021dka}, respectively.
 The black dashed line corresponds to the coalescence baseline obtained by fitting the charged-particle multiplicity dependence of the yield ratio from STAR BES-I data~\cite{PhysRevLett.130.202301}.
-As mentioned earlier, this yield ratio is proposed as a sensitive observable to probe the nucleon density fluctaution near the QCD critical point and/or first order phase transition.
-The STAR experiment observed enhancements of the yield ratio relative to the coalescence baseline in 0-10\% central Au+Au collisions at {\sNN} = 19.6 and \SI{27}{GeV}~\cite{PhysRevLett.130.202301}, with a significance of $2.3\sigma$ and $3.4 \sigma$, respectively.
-At lower energies, the experimental results from the E864~\cite{E864:2000auv}, STAR and FOPI~\cite{FOPI:2010xrt} experiments align with the world trend of the energy dependence and monotonically increase with decreasing energies.
-The thermal model, whether considering contributions from excited nuclear state decays or not, shows a monotonically increasing trend with increasing collision energies, eventually reaching a saturation at energies around a few tens of GeV.
-It was observed that the yield ratio at \sNN\ = \SI{3}{GeV} can be well described by the thermal model when incorporating the decays of excited nuclear states.
+Enhancements of the yield ratio relative to the coalescence baseline in 0-10\% central Au+Au collisions at \sNN\ = 19.6 and 27GeV are observed.
+At lower energies, the experimental results from the E864~\cite{E864:2000auv}, STAR, and FOPI~\cite{FOPI:2010xrt} experiments align with the world trend of the energy dependence, showing a monotonically increasing trend with decreasing energies.
+The thermal model, whether considering contributions from excited nuclear state decays or not, shows a monotonically increasing trend with increasing collision energies, eventually reaching saturation at energies around a few tens of GeV.
+While the thermal model can describe the yield ratio at \sNN\ = 3 GeV when including the decay of excited nuclear states, this agreement is most likely coincidental.
 Coalescence-based calculations of central Au+Au collisions at \sNN\ = \SI{3}{GeV} from UrQMD and AMPT models without considering the excited nuclear states decays show smaller values than the \SI{3}{GeV} data.
 Furthermore, this yield ratio can be also reproduced by the AMPT model when employing a first-order phase transition.
-Those detailed comparisons between experimental data and various models calculations demonstrate that the production of light nuclei at mid-rapidity in Au+Au collisions at RHIC energies (\sNN\ = 7.7 - \SI{200}{GeV}) can be effectively explained by nucleon coalescence models.
-Additionally, it has been observed that the thermal model fails to describe the overall trend of the energy dependence of the yield ratios and the yields of light nuclei receive significant contributions from the decays of excited nuclear states at lower energies.
+Those detailed comparisons between experimental data and various model calculations demonstrate that the production of light nuclei at mid-rapidity in Au+Au collisions at RHIC energies (\sNN\ = 7.7 - \SI{200}{GeV}) can be effectively explained by nucleon coalescence models.
+Additionally, it has been observed that the thermal model fails to describe the overall trend of the energy dependence of the yield ratios, and at lower energies, the yields of light nuclei receive significant contributions from the decays of excited nuclear states.